olange/web-components-primer/live-coding/02-wcp-summary-step02/README.md

 ### Constructable stylesheet definition

-Within `wcp-summary.css.js`, use the `css` literal template helper from Lit-HTML to define a [constructable stylesheet](https://wicg.github.io/construct-stylesheets/) from your CSS selectors and rules:
+Within a separate `wcp-summary.css.js` file, use the `css` literal template helper from Lit-HTML to define a [constructable stylesheet](https://wicg.github.io/construct-stylesheets/) for your CSS rules:

 ```
 import { css } from "lit-element";